 But am I eating enough fruits and veggies?

 I scrolled down past my breakfast, lunch, and soon-to-be-entered dinner food entries and saw a black button with a pie chart icon and the word “Nutrition.”
-Clicking it showed me the number and percent of total calories I had consumed in each meal.
-Clicking the “Nutrients” tab at the top showed the total grams of protein, carbs, fiber, sugar, fats, and various vitamins that I had consumed so far.
-It also showed me how many I needed to consume each day and how much I had left to consume—even when I’d met or exceeded my recommended intake.
+Selecting showed me the number and percentage of total calories I had consumed in each meal.
+Pressing the “Nutrients” tab at the top showed the total grams of protein, carbs, fiber, sugar, fats, and various vitamins that I had consumed so far.
+It also showed me how many I needed to consume each day and how much I had left to ingest—even when I’d met or exceeded my recommended intake.

 All in all, I took about an hour and a half to become familiar enough with the app to add the food that I ate for one meal.
-Although it doesn’t specifically call out how many fruit and vegetable servings I’ve eaten, it perhaps answers the more important question—am I getting the nutrients I need?
+Although it doesn’t specifically call out how many servings of fruits and vegetables I’ve eaten, it perhaps answers the more important question—am I getting the nutrients I need?

 Will I continue to use the app?